Paprika (2006 film): Themes

 In the film, the "dream" is represented as a "distorted reality reflecting the unconscious desires of the dreamer," and the trick is to transform the "reality" into the "dream" by adding distortions at the level of the picture, and the "dream" into the "reality" by correcting the distortions.

+Furthermore, Kon's work often examine viewers' relationships with media and film culture which is a theme that pops up in Paprika through its quest of dreams, cinema imagery and perception of reality.
+We see cinema imagery or representation of cinema during many of Toshimi Konakawa's dream segments due to other fact that he used to love films and even was in the process of making one with his past friend.
+Even more so many of Kon Satoshi's films are quietly on display in Paprika like Perfect Blue.

 In this film, Kon's core theme is the duality, multifacetedness, contrast, and the balance between them, which he intentionally incorporated into the film from the beginning.

 The relationship between Atsuko and Paprika is one of contrast and duality within the same person, but the characterization and arrangement of the other characters follows the same idea.

 The parade of inanimate "nightmares" depicted in the film is not found in the novel, and was entirely Kon's idea.

 With the time limitation of the film, it was difficult to portray various dreams in different ways as in the original, so Kon decided to focus on a dream image that would be symbolic throughout the film and that would be instantly recognizable as a nightmare when it appeared.